WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ManualTesting.md

 1.
   * Delete all files from DataFolder/Client/BitcoinStore/Main
-  * Run Wasabi and Start timer.
   * Wait until Backend connected and all filter downloaded.
-  * Timer should be less than 5 minutes.
   * Restart the application.
   * Filter download should not start again.